AbhinavA10/loc8r-app/README.md

 - Angular applications are built with components, which are compiled into modules
 - A component handles a specific piece of functionality, and a module contains one or more components working together
 - service makes the api requests
+- currently only the homepage is built in angular, and is embedded into the express app

 ## .Env variables needed
 -